Budget-limited distribution learning in multifidelity problems: Introduction

-In summary, our contributions in this article are twofold: \begin{itemize}[itemsep=0pt] \item We introduce an adaptive sequential decision-making algorithm, ``AETC-d'', that produces an estimator for the full distribution of a high-fidelity output given a prescribed budget.
+\begin{itemize}[itemsep=0pt] \item We introduce an adaptive sequential decision-making algorithm, ``AETC-d'', Algorithm \ref{alg:aETC}, that produces an estimator for the full distribution of a high-fidelity output given a prescribed budget.
 This estimator is built from low-fidelity models that have no prescribed hierarchy or relationships and the algorithm proceeds without initial knowledge of any statistics.
-(Cf. the approaches in \cite{Giles_2015, giles2017adaptive, Lu_2016, Krumscheid_2018} that require more restrictive assumptions.) \item We prove almost sure convergence of the algorithm-produced distributional estimator in the mean 1-Wasserstein metric for large budget.
-We also show almost sure optimality guarantees about particular exploration decisions made by the adaptive algorithm.
-(Cf. the algorithm in \cite{xu2021bandit} which is less efficient in exploration and guarantees convergence only of the mean.) \end{itemize}
+(Cf. the approaches in \cite{Giles_2015, giles2017adaptive, Lu_2016, Krumscheid_2018,peherstorfer2019multifidelity} that require more restrictive assumptions.) \item We prove almost sure convergence of the algorithm-produced distributional estimator in the mean 1-Wasserstein metric for a large budget.
+(See Theorem \ref{optimality} and Corollary \ref{cort}.)
+We also show almost sure optimality guarantees for particular exploration decisions made by the adaptive algorithm.
+(Cf. the algorithm in \cite{xu2021bandit} which is less efficient in exploration.) \end{itemize}

 We provide numerical examples that establish the efficacy of our approach.
 The strength of our theoretical guarantees (full distributional convergence with initial ignorance about model relationships or statistics) comes at the cost of certain technical assumptions.
 These are concretely described in Section \ref{ssec:assumptions}, with the most stringent one being Assumption \ref{ass:eS-cond}: that the conditional expectation of the high-fidelity model output on the low-fidelity model outputs can be written as a linear function of the latter.
-However, even in cases when this assumption is violated, we present a concrete strategy that empirically ameliorates this model misspecification.
+However, even in cases when this assumption is violated, we present a concrete strategy that empirically ameliorates this model misspecification; see section \ref{sc}.

-We emphasize again that our methodology does \textit{not} require any particular knowledge of the models, i.e., nested structure or specific coupling assumptions to guarantee convergence.
-The implementation requires only the identification of a trusted high-fidelity model, the ability to query the models themselves, and a cost estimate of each model relative to the high-fidelity model.
+We emphasize again that our methodology does \textit{not} require any particular knowledge of the models, i.e., hierarchical/nested structure or specific coupling assumptions, to guarantee convergence.
+The implementation requires only the identification of a trusted high-fidelity model, the ability to query the models themselves, and the cost of sampling each model relative to the cost of sampling the high-fidelity model.
 Our general framework is similar to \cite{xu2021bandit}, but the learning objectives (and hence also the ultimate algorithm and resulting theory) are quite different.